gbernstein/orbitspp/README.md

 * `make tests` will build some test programs and install them in _orbitspp/testbin_.
 I haven't yet documented the proper usage of these tests though.
+* The SPICE kernel file in data/de430.tm tells SPICE where to find its data files.
+The PATH_VALUES line should be changed to match the directory where you keep such things, e.g. the /data subdir of this repo.
+Either edit this file, or (preferentially, to keep it from getting rewritten every time you pull the repo) make another version with a new name and make sure that the SPICE_KERNEL environment variable points to it.

+## Usage

+The CFITSIO software is a bit picky about data types, so beware of these details:  in the input FITS files to the _Bulk*cpp_ programs, the `ORBITID` and `EXPNUM` columns should 4-byte integers (FITS type "J") and the `OBJID` column should be 8-byte (FITS type "K").
+The `MJD` and other coordinate columns should be double-precision ("D").